 Base Breaker and Broken Base are supposed to mean exactly what they say: something that divides the fanbase, i.e. some love it and some hate it.
 Both are frequently used for events/episodes/characters etc. that the fanbase unanimously hates.
 If that's the case, consider looking in the Scrappy Index for a more fitting trope.

-Berserk Button - It isn't a hot button issue- it isn't something that annoyed someone when they were in a bad mood, it isn't something done until the person snaps, it isn't a laundry list of things that annoy them nor is it something that would make a hostile response an entirely reasonable reaction.
+Berserk Button is misused a lot as "something that pisses off anyone, for any reason", but it isn't a hot button issue, it isn't something that annoyed someone when they were in a bad mood, it isn't something done until the person snaps, it isn't a laundry list of things that annoy them nor is it something that would make a hostile response an entirely reasonable reaction.
 The first one goes under Soap Box Sadie, the second and third ones describe the straw that broke the camel's back, the fourth one is Hair-Trigger Temper, and the last one isn't a trope.
-The last one generally is misapplied to when a character starts getting much more on edge when their family is threatened- in order for the trope to come under effect they have to be pushed beyond all reason.
+The last one generally is misapplied to when a character starts getting much more on edge when their family is threatened - in order for the trope to come under effect they have to be pushed beyond all reason.
 If it really is a radical change, but they are still reasonable it could fall under Let's Get Dangerous.

 Big Bad was originally meant to describe the villain, the one that is the main antagonist for the vast majority or the entirety of the story.
 It now tends to be used to refer to "the current central antagonist," even if said villain only sticks around for one arc (you're looking for Arc Villain there).